 A visit to Arches National Park with kids has been on our family bucket list for quite some time.
 I’ve always been fascinated by the natural beauty of the American southwest.
 And the natural arch formations of the national park seem so beautiful to me.

-We hadn’t planned to go to Arches National Park on this trip, but when we realized that we would be traveling through the state of Utah, we decided it might be worth our while to make a visit.
-And after visiting Yellowstone with kids a few days prior, we were excited to see some more United States national parks.
+So when we had the opportunity to visit Arches National Park during a trip through the state of Utah, we knew it would be worth our while.
+We had spent some time visiting Yellowstone with kids a few days prior, so we were excited to see some more United States national parks.

 This post was updated on March 11, 2021.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.